 I’m still working on that!

-So when I do have downtime, I turn off the phone and spend time with Scarlett doing some of her favourite things like the Carousel at Central Park, or going to the Children’s Museum.
+When I do have downtime, I turn off the phone and spend time with Scarlett doing some of her favourite things.

 Who has had the greatest influence on your career and why?